By Globalization Partners

 - Expanded capital

-6. Compete With Global Rivals
+6. Compete With Global Rivals in the Global Marketplace

 To compete with global rivals (including ones larger than yours in terms of infrastructure, market share, capital and assets, brand awareness, and more), your organization must think globally yet act and ally locally.